shipwright-io/build/docs/proposals/local-registry-image-specs.md

 Per [KEP 1755](https://github.com/kubernetes/enhancements/tree/master/keps/sig-cluster-lifecycle/generic/1755-communicating-a-local-registry),
 a cluster has a local registry if a `ConfigMap` named `local-registry-hosting`  is present in the `kube-public` namespace.
 The data in this `ConfigMap` contains hosname information for the image registry installed on the cluster.
-The build controller/operator will this `ConfigMap` to check if a local image registry is declared.
+The build controller/operator will read this `ConfigMap` to check if a local image registry is declared.
 If declared, it will infer the local registry host information from what is provided in the `ConfigMap`.